Introduction

 When navigating rental agreements for commercial and industrial heaters, it is essential to focus on several key terms to safeguard your project and ensure compliance:

-Liability and Insurance: Establish who bears the responsibility for damages or losses during the lease period.
+- Liability and Insurance: Establish who bears the responsibility for damages or losses during the rental period.
 Many agreements stipulate that lessees must have insurance coverage, so ensure you understand the requirements and implications for your project.
 Given the potential for disputes, as highlighted by statistics from the Common Paper platform indicating that the most frequently varying terms in contracts pertain to jurisdiction and governing law, clarity in these terms is crucial.

 Safety Considerations and Best Practices for Using Construction Heaters